No Second Coming

 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.
 (Mat 16:28)

-It is evident that there are none of those that were standing there, that are still alive today, when Jesus spoke those words.
-They may say that “the Son of man coming in his kingdom doesn’t mean his second coming”, but this is exactly what he meant.
+It is evident that there are none of those standing there, that are still alive, when Jesus spoke those words.
+They may say that “the Son of man coming in his kingdom doesn’t mean his second coming”, but this is exactly what it was supposed to mean.
 Those that say this are false teachers, trying to invent a false interpretation since his “second coming” never happened.

 Still more proof that Jesus believed his “second coming” would happen in the first century:

-…Ye (speaking to his disciples) shall not have gone over the cities of Israel, till the Son of man be come (his second coming).
+…Ye shall not have gone over the cities of Israel, till the Son of man be come.
 (Mat 10:23)

 So likewise ye, when ye see these things come to pass, know ye that the kingdom of God is nigh at hand.